gwolfis/cstv2-aws-workshop/docs/2_Deploy_BIG-IPs_with_CSTv2.md

 ```

 This task will provide:
-- Setup the Jumphost to use AWS CLI.
+- Setup the Jumphost to use AWS CLI;
-- Clone and modify the AWS CSTv2 repo from Github.
+- Clone and modify the AWS CSTv2 repo from Github;
-- Create a secret stored in AWS secret manager.
+- Create a secret stored in AWS secret manager;
 - Walk through the steps to use the F5 CSTv2 cloudformation template.

 ## Ubuntu Jumphost